Magnus Møller Ziegler

-Currently, I am finishing my PhD dissertation at Aarhus University, which is on Young Hegelian continuites in Karl Marx's mature opus magnum, Capital.
+Currently, I am finishing my PhD dissertation at Aarhus University, which is on Young Hegelian continuites in Karl Marx's mature magnum opus, Capital.
 I hope to hand in the dissertation in 2021, though the global pandemic has put a serious strain on my efforts.

 Futher, I am also currently interested in:

 - Karl Marx's relationship to K. F. Köppen